 Painting the Texture

+I painted the exposed portions of the box with stone paint.
+Dark brown and black.
 This stone paint is different.
 It takes two coats, but the second coat can be applied anytime.
-The cure time is 24 hours, but it stays slightly sticky for days.
-It doesn't smell nearly as bad as regular paint, and appears to be lumps of paint suspended in a solvent like mineral spirits, which does not dissolve it but evaporates leaving the lumps on the surface.
+The dry time is 24 hours, but it stays slightly sticky for days.
+It doesn't smell nearly as bad as regular paint, and appears to be lumps of paint suspended in a solvent like mineral spirits, which does not dissolve the lumps, but evaporates leaving them on the surface.
 Now they have gallon cans that you can use with a roller.
 That would have been much easier to use.

 The baffle has two parts - the 4" wide MDF front panel and the hardwood baffle.
 The front panel is screwed to the baffle from the MDF side.
-Position the front panel so it is centered on the width, but 13/16" or so from the top of the baffle.
-This will allow for the thickness of the top panel and the thickness of the paint.
-I used 1" screws, pre-drilling the holes, making sure not to put a screw where the midrange or tweeter would be.
+The front panel is positioned so it is centered on the width, but 13/16" or so from the top of the baffle.
+This allowed for the thickness of the top panel and the thickness of the paint.
+I used glue and 1" screws, pre-drilling the holes, making sure not to put a screw where the midrange or tweeter would be.

 I have most of the parts to build another pair.
 What would I do differently?